cmunozdev/Webscout/docs/client.md

 ## 🔗 Related Docs

 - [docs/models.md](models.md) – learn how the model registry enumerates provider/model pairs.
-- [docs/openai-api-server.md](openai-api-server.md) – the FastAPI server uses similar provider resolution strategy.
+- [docs/openai-api-server.md](openai-api-server.md) – the FastAPI server serves models in OpenAI-compatible API format, which can be used where OpenAI API can be used; the client provides local Python access to the same providers.
 - [docs/architecture.md](architecture.md) – see where the client fits relative to CLI and server layers.
 - [docs/providers/](providers/) – detailed documentation for individual provider implementations.